Dark Palm Dart

 The caterpillar is initially yellowish-green with dark lines along the body, and later becomes reddish-brown.
 The anal segment is unusual in being rather flat, and usually has a black mark on it.
 The caterpillar lives by day in a cylindrical shelter made by joining leaves together with silk, and by night emerges to feed on the leaves just below its shelter.

-It feeds on various grasses and sedges, such as :
+It feeds on various grasses (POACEAE) including

 The caterpillar leaves its shelter to pupate, typically pupating in a curled leaf on the ground.